To understand why it’s so easy to use “Latin,” or Ballet, feet when we dance, one only has to look at a chair.

 In Tango we have this unique issue happening throughout the dance where the alignment of the feet is not the same as the direction of movement (this happens in other dances as well).
 For example, in all Promenade movements the feet are aligned in a slightly different direction than we are moving.

-Many times in Tango, and of course other Standard dances, both partners have their feet turned at a 45 degree angle to the direction of movement, exactly 90 degrees opposite to each other.
+Many times in Tango, and of course other Ballroom dances, both partners have their feet turned at a 45 degree angle to the direction of movement, exactly 90 degrees opposite to each other.
+For each partner, both feet point the same way but at right angles to the direction of the partner’s feet.

 It might be argued that when the feet are turned diagonally while we are moving down the line of dance, that we are moving less efficiently.
 That’s probably true..
 It can’t be quite as efficient for the movement itself when this diagonal alignment of feet takes place.
 But it is still vital to have both feet aligned in parallel even at an angle.
 By aligning the feet the way they do, we can move together more efficiently than if they were not aligned that way.
 And moving together is the whole point of ballroom dancing.